Quantum key distribution based on the quantum eraser: Quantum circuit implementation

-One more difference between the schemes in Fig. \ref{circuit} and conventional QKD algorithms such as BB84 is the distinguishability between the different basis states that are randomly exchanged for representing the logical bits.
+One more difference between the schemes in Figs. \ref{circuit}-a and \ref{circuit}-b on one hand and conventional QKD algorithms such as BB84 on the other hand is the distinguishability between the different basis states that are used for representing the logical bits.
 The closer these basis states are to each other, the harder it is for Eve to distinguish between them.
-In BB84, for example, the overlap between the two basis is $\frac{1}{2}$.
-In the schemes in Fig. 2, the states sent over the channel for logical bit 0 is $|00\rangle$ when no WPI is sent and $\frac{1}{2}(|00\rangle+|01\rangle+|10\rangle-|11\rangle)$ when WPI is sent.
+In BB84, for example, the overlap between the two bases is $\frac{1}{2}$.
+In the schemes in Fig. \ref{circuit}-a and \ref{circuit}-b, the states sent over the channel for logical bit 0 is $|00\rangle$ when no WWI is sent and $\frac{1}{2}(|00\rangle+|01\rangle+|10\rangle-|11\rangle)$ when WWI is sent.
 The overlap between the two states is $\frac{1}{4}$.
-Therefore, they are more distinguishable than BB84 algorithm and hence less efficient.
+Therefore, they are more distinguishable than the BB84 algorithm and that makes the scheme less efficient.
+In the two schemes, quantum degrees of freedom are used to generate classical information.
+In the BB84, the two parties freely choose the measurement basis of the photons while, here, they freely choose to insert or erase the which-way information.
+In BB84, single-qubit transmission is used where both sides can choose whether or not to insert a Hadamard gate before the transmission or the measurement process.
+Here, the path information is encoded through another qubit that is entangled with the first one.
+This reminds us of the deterministic quantum protocols which require at least four degrees of freedom for securely sending one deterministic bit using a one-way quantum channel\cite{beige2001,beige2002}.